rmurnane94/leaflet-challenge1/README.md

 1. **The Data**

    The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-This project uses earthquake data in the GeoJSON format from the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) showing all earthquakes for a day.
+This project uses earthquake data provided in the GeoJSON format from the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) showing all earthquakes for the last day.
 The URL of this JSON is used to pull in the data for the visualization.

 2. **Import & Visualize the Data**

-   This visualization features a map aflet that plots all of the earthquakes from your data set based on their longitude and latitude.

-   * Your data markers should reflect the magnitude of the earthquake by their size and and depth of the earth quake by color.
-Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.
+   This visualization features a map created using Leaflet.js that plots all of the earthquakes from the GeoJSON data set based on their longitude and latitude.
+The magnitude of each earthquake is reflected by the size of the marker, while depth is shown by color.
+Earthquakes with higher magnitudes appear larger and earthquakes with greater depth appear darker in color.

-   * **HINT** the depth of the earth can be found as the third coordinate for each earthquake.

-   * Include popups that provide additional information about the earthquake when a marker is clicked.

-   * Create a legend that will provide context for your map data.
+   Additionally, popups are included that provide additional information about the earthquake when a marker is clicked.
+A legend is also included to provide context for map data.

-   * Your visualization should look something like the map above.

 - - -